 Neem is good for infections of skin, known to provide relief from even the dreaded small pox.
 Though bitter in taste, the plant has great healing power and used in most of medicines prepared in ayurveda.

 Ayurveda has made use of this wonderful herb to enhance and rejuvenate memory powers as well as increase intelligence, as it greatly benefits the nervous system.
-The herb is also known to improve immunity and treats psoriasis and hair loss.
+The Brahmi or bacopa monnieri herb is also known to improve immunity.
+It treats psoriasis and hair loss as well.